TomDeneire/InformationScience/_sources/project2.md

 Credit: unknown

-This document describes the **2022 second exam period** (22 August - 10 September 2022) exam project for the course "Information Science" for the UAntwerp Master of Linguistics (from 2021-2022 onwards: "Master of Digital Text Analysis").
+This document describes the **2022 second exam period** (22 August - 10 September 2022) exam project for the course "Information Science" for the UAntwerp Master of Digital Text Analysis".

 ## Description